 Rather than bringing them to the consumer at a retail cost based on research, development and production, the price is discounted back from the Diamond Pricing Index which is a pricing structure that is managed and dictated by the mined diamond cartel.

-SO, WHAT’S THE DIFFERENCE BETWEEN THE IQ DIAMOND AND OTHER LAB GROWN DIAMONDS?
+SO, WHAT’S THE DIFFERENCE BETWEEN THE ETHICA DIAMOND AND OTHER LAB GROWN DIAMONDS?

 It is man made product that is grown much the same way as CVD, under strict conditions, but takes less of the manufacturing time and therefore uses less energy.